permissionBRICK/DisableSteamGameUpdate/README.md

 > python .\block_game_update --auto

-This will automatically fix the manifest files to the newest versions for all games that you have enabled blocking for.
+This will automatically fix the manifest files to the newest versions for all games that you have enabled blocking for, making steam think the games are up-to-date again.
 It will not take effect until you restart steam.

 If you wish to update the game again, run